-It seems that recently there has been as much hype surrounding the IoT as there is confusion in differentiating it from the M2M technology.
+It seems that recently there has been as much hype surrounding the IoT as there is confusion in differentiating it from the M2M technology, especially in terms of IoT device management.
 This short overview will tackle the popular misconceptions and pinpoint some pivotal differences between these two technology buzzwords.

 A real life example of this dissimilarity could be found in telemedicine.
 Let us imagine a solution that connects a sensor monitoring the heart rate of a patient to an external application which lets the doctor know the patient needs attention.
 Such kinds of solutions could easily be provided by the M2M technology.
 On the other hand, if we take a sensor and integrate it with an interactive pillbox that would advise the patient to take the medicine and, moreover, would be able to send alerts to their family members’ smartphones that the medicine has not been taken from the pillbox, it would definitely involve an IoT approach.
 To cut the story short, IoT could be viewed as M2M, but acting in a wider context.

 Bearing all that in mind, it seems that the whole discussion of differences could be quite conveniently boiled down to one word: scale.
 And very rightly so, yet there is much more to it than this.